50% OFF Video Tutorials Discount Code: llblackfriday50

 It’s important to clean your tripod now and then.
 We try to clean ours about twice a year – more often if we’ve been shooting in sand, salt water, or swamps.
 Grains of sand can work their way into the grooves and threads of your tripod.
 You’ll know it’s time to start scrubbing if you hear a grinding or grating sound as you turn the knobs or make adjustments to the tripod.
 Salt water can corrode some metals – so you should rinse your tripod after shooting at the beach.
 And swamp water – well, the bacteria that grows in swamps can climb right into your tripod legs and just hang out there… multiplying happily until you open your tripod and discover that it really stinks!
 Cleaning tripod isn’t particularly difficult… though it can take some time.
-Cleaning both out tripods takes about an hour to get the job done.
+It takes about an hour to completely clean both of our tripods.

 The first step is to take the tripod apart.
 Each tripod will be different.
 Jay and I both have Induro Carbon Fiber Tripods, but they are different models, and the parts are slightly different.
 However, since they both have twist lock leg mechanisms, they come apart in the same way.
 We loosen them the same way we would if we wanted to extend the leg segment, and then we keep on twisting in the same direction until the leg detaches.
 Locking clips will require a different set of steps – some have removable screws, and some are held in place by pins that are not removable.
 If your tripod doesn’t come apart, don’t sweat it.
 You can still clean your tripod.
 We’ll get to that in a minute.